The Cholesterol Myth Is Crumbling — And It’s Costing Lives

 Myth #5: A Low-Fat Diet Prevents Heart Disease

-When fat is removed from the diet, it is rarely replaced with vegetables or whole foods.
-Instead, it is commonly replaced with:
+When fat is removed from the diet, it is almost universally replaced with:

 • Refined carbohydrates